dertuxmalwieder/libvldmail/README.md

 ## Help me, please?

 I accept pull requests if they are related to adding RFC-compatibility.
-This library is (somewhat) working, but it is probably not quite perfect yet.
+This library seems to be working as intended, but - just like every other software - there might be quirks which I have not come across yet.
 You are invited to list yourself as a contributor below this paragraph if you need your merits:

 ### Contributors